 - Extraordinary Luck: After all that, the ball still has to find the hole.
 Hitting the green from that distance is a feat, getting it to roll in is a lottery win.

 There have only been a few verified Condors in all of golf history, making it a legitimate legend.
 The most recent one often cited was by a golfer named Kevin Pon at Lake Chabot Golf Course in California in 2020 on a 640-yard par-6, hitting a driver followed by a 3-wood for a 2.
-Even that, a '2' on par 6 is so far out of the realm of normal experience it's hard to phantom.
-For most golfers on most courses a hole-in-one on a par-5 remains the only path, and it’s a path almost nobody has ever walked.
+Even that, a '2' on par 6 is so far out of the realm of normal experience, it's hard to fathom.
+For most golfers on most courses, a hole-in-one on a par-5 remains the only path, and it’s a path almost nobody has ever walked.

 The Realistic "Rarest": The Albatross (A.K.A.
 Double Eagle)